The Ideal House Size And Layout To Raise A Family

 Also check out CrowdStreet, a great real estate platform that focuses on 18-hour cities.
 18-hour cities are cities like Memphis and Charleston with lower valuations and higher growth rates.
 With CrowdStreet, you can build your own select real estate portfolio out of individual deals.
 You just have to diversity and screen all the sponsors and deals.

 Personally, I've invested $954,000 in real estate crowdfunding to diversify my real estate and earn income 100% passively.
-Both platforms are affiliate partners of Financial Samurai and Financial Samurai is an investor in a Fundrise fund.
+Both platforms are affiliate partners of Financial Samurai and Financial Samurai is a six-figure investor in Fundrise.

 Fundrise Due Diligence Funnel